mybigday/react-native-external-display/README.md

 ## Known issues

+#### ios

+- Developer menu and keyborad shoutcuts may not work properly if you attached view renderer into external screen, until it leaves the external screen.
+As an alternative, you can use dev menu functions from `DevSettings` module of React Native.
+(Such as through [`react-native-debugger`](https://github.com/jhen0409/react-native-debugger))

+#### android

-- Not good support for react-native `Modal`, it always show on main screen for Android.
-It works on iOS.
+- Not good support for react-native `Modal`, it always show on main screen for Android

 ## Related projects